FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: Case Study

-There is currently no available dataset for the experiment.
-Therefore, we use a web services dataset from the real-world to validate the availability of TAM.
+We conduct a case study by using an open source dataset to validate the availability of TAM.
+The purpose of the case study is to illustrate the trust assessment process of FASTCloud framework.
 The dataset, named as QWS\cite{QWSdataset2007}, consists of 2,507 pieces of real data produced by hundreds of Web services on the 6 QoS attributes.
-The definitions of QoS attributes contained in QWS are shown in Table I, where $ B $ and $ C $ in the type column represent the benefit and cost respectively.
+The definitions of QoS attributes contained in QWS are shown in Table 4, where $ B $ and $ C $ in the type column represent the benefit and cost respectively.

+The motivation to use the QWS for case study mainly depends on the following considerations.

+\begin{itemize} \item The data contained in the QWS comes from real-world Web services, which can reflect the actual QoS attributes of these services in the real environment to a certain extent.

+\item The QoS attributes of Web services defined in the QWS are also applicable to cloud services in the real environment.

+\item Each QoS attribute of Web services in the QWS contains multiple data, which can be well applied to the evaluation scenario of the proposed framework and meet the interval value requirements of TAM for QoS attributes. \end{itemize}